y-yagi/watchcat/README.md

 ## Platforms

-This gem supports Linux and macOS.
-Due to the using `fork`, this doesn't support Windows now.
+This gem supports Linux, macOS and Windows.

 ## Installation